rotondozer/honest-living-band-page/README.md

 ## Builds
 The `src/` directory contains all Elm files for development.
-Elm is compiled to `main.js` and served through `index.html` at the project root.
+Elm is compiled to to JS and served through `index.html` at the project root.

-To compile into JS, run:

-`elm make src/Main.elm --output=main.js`
+Non-minified JS: `elm make src/Main.elm --output="main.js"`

-> NOTE: Do not commit dev builds.
-The latest `master` build is used by GitHub pages to host the public site.
-For this reason, only commit builds on master for the sake of deploying.
+Optimized & minified JS: `bash ./optimize_build.sh src/Main.elm` (*requires uglifyjs*)
+`

+> NOTE: For debugging, you will want the non-minified JS.
+Since this project does not differentiate prod vs dev environments, you will need to modify `index.html` and `404.html` to point at `main.js`

 ## Development